drunk-on-pain/loot/README.md

 Compiling the test suite on XCode does not work.
 See [this StackOverflow question][xctst] for an explanation.
 Compiling on the command line on OS X works without problems.

+Compiling with Visual Studio throws this error:

+    gtest.lib(gtest-all.obj) : error LNK2038: mismatch detected for '_ITERATOR_DEBUG_LEVEL': value '0' doesn't match value '2' in main.obj

+This happens if CMake links the release version of `gtest` to the debug version of `loot`.
+Check your project file and link to the debug version of `gtest` to fix that.

 [xctst]: http://stackoverflow.com/questions/11697657/xcode-4-3-is-not-finding-header-files-in-usr-include?rq=1
 [clpusage]: https://github.com/drunk-on-pain/loot/wiki/Command-Line-Parser